 Step 2: Transfer the soy curls to a medium bowl and add the hot broth mixture to cover.
 (Add more water as needed to make sure the soy curls are completely covered in liquid.)
 Soak them for 10 minutes.

-Step 4.
-Add the garlic, and ginger and cook over medium-high heat.
-Mix in the soy sauce, rice vinegar, maple syrup, chili garlic sauce, and sriracha until gently bubbling.
+Then, mix in the reserved broth, soy sauce, rice vinegar, maple syrup, chili garlic sauce, and sriracha and continue cooking until gently bubbling.

 💡 Expert Tips

 - Soak the soy curls for 10 minutes.
 Do not soak them for longer or they will become mushy.
-Typically they are soaked in warm water, but this recipe calls for room temperature water as they are getting cooked in the broth to soften them further.

 - Storage: Refrigerate any remaining Vegan Beef in an airtight container for up to 4 days.
 Reheat in a microwave or saucepan.